turingschool-examples/2208-final-assessment-starter/README.md

 ## Make sure it's working locally:
 1. Run `bundle exec rspec`.
 You should have 5 passing tests.
-2. Run `rails s`, and use postman to try out the endpoint `GET /api/v1/capital_info/:country`.
-For example, `/api/v1/capital_info/France` or `/api/v1/capital_info/Nigeria`.
+2. Run `rails s`, and use postman to try out the endpoint `GET /api/v1/capital_info` for a country that you must provide in the parameters.
+For example, `/api/v1/capital_info?country=france` or `/api/v1/capital_info?country=nigeria`.
 You should see a json response that looks something like this:
     ```json
         {
         "data": {